#eSkills4Girls activities of Germany

 Strategic partnerships with the private sector to promote local innovations

 Since 2015, BMZ is supporting Africa Code Week, which was initiated by the German Software Company SAP.
 Africa Code Week is a continent-wide digital literacy initiative reaching out to hundreds of schools, teachers, governments, businesses and non-profits.
-For the 2018 edition, for instance, the contribution of the BMZ to the ACW included the support of 21 coding workshops in 16 African countries with a curriculum specifically designed for the more than 8.000 participating girls and young women.
+For the 2018 edition, for instance, the contribution of the BMZ to the ACW included the support of 20 coding workshops in 15 African countries with a curriculum specifically designed for 14,000 participating girls and young women.
 Volunteer trainers and teachers introduced women and girls to the basics of coding using Scratch, a free visual programming language (see here for more information).

 #eSkills4Girls projects in German Development Cooperation

-BMZ expands its portfolio with new projects and a special focus on #eSkills4Girls in Cameroon, Ghana, Marocco, Mozambique, Rwanda and Sambia with a total volume of 18 Mio.
-Euro.
+BMZ expands its portfolio with new projects and a special focus on #eSkills4Girls in Cameroon, Ghana, Marocco, Mozambique, Rwanda and Sambia.
 Among others, the projects focus on digital skills trainings for women and girls, the integration of digital technologies in vocational trainings and non-formal education settings and on raising awareness for career prospects in the technology sector.

 The EQUALS partnership – Advancing gender equality in the digital age